top of page

 ec8e00_27dc43d8fca24893950ebc14a8a99b68_mv2.webp

-Weekly Saturday Feast Program
+Saturday Love Feast Program

 Please join us every Saturday for an uplifting and fun-filled evening of mantra music, meditation, discussions on the philosophy, practical application of Bhakti yoga, and a sumptuous vegetarian lunch!